 Where there’s a surviving partner, half of the value of the estate above £250,000 will be inherited equally by surviving children.

 Adopted children have rights to inherit under the rules of intestacy.
 Children also inherit under intestate rules if their parents weren’t married, or didn’t enter a civil partnership.
 The same goes for grandparents and great-grandparents who’ve died intestate.

-Grandchildren and great-grandchildren will only inherit if there if there’s no surviving partner and no surviving children of the deceased.
+Grandchildren and great-grandchildren will only inherit if there’s no surviving partner and no surviving children of the deceased.